 2. The Zeigarnik Effect

-This event states that people are more likely to remember incomplete tasks.
-A product left in a cart or an abandoned signup process lingers in the user’s mind, and a refocusing on ad brings it back to the lead.
+This phenomenon states that people are more likely to remember incomplete tasks.
+A product left in a cart or an abandoned signup process lingers in the user’s mind, and a refocusing on ad brings it back to the forefront.

 Think about why people leave your website without converting: